rafaelquint/clusterbot-setup-script/README.md

 Once the script is run, you will be asked to provide your username **(Number 1 above)** and your password **(Number 2 above)**.
 Input these values when prompted.

 At the bottom of your screen when the script is done, there should be a login provided as well as an AWS link.
 Copy the link and then use the login provided.
+Be aware that it takes awhile for the link to work.
+Likewise, be aware that the password will take acouple minutes to appear on your terminal.
 A screenshot of the link and login info is shown below:

 **If an error comes up saying that the password "Timed Out", then run the script one more time.**